Memory alignment problem of structure members

 #pragma pack()

-The alignof keyword introduced after C++11 can be used to obtain the alignment size of a type.
+Since C++11, the alignof keyword has been introduced to obtain the alignment size of a type.

 1